BaptisteH3089/ImbLearning/README.md

 <img src="Img/CF_CC_rd.png" alt="CF_CC_rd" width="200">

-These confusion matrix show us that even though the Tomek Links method gives a good f1-score, it does not improve much the classification on the minority class, whereas the Near Miss version 1 and 3 are improving a lot the proportion of True Positives.
+These confusion matrix show us that even though the Tomek Links method gives a good f1-score, it does not improve much the classification on the minority class, whereas the Near Miss version 1 and 3 are improving a bit the proportion of True Positives.

 ### For cost-sensitive SVM